PrinsFrank/standards/README.md

 ### At a glance

+> :mortar_board: **Country codes are always UPPERCASE to avoid confusion with language codes.
+It is recommended to use ALPHA-3 codes when exposing the specification in APIs**

 All the Alpha2, Alpha3, Numeric and Name values have a corresponding enum in the other country enums.
 These can be converted using their corresponding methods (toAlpha2, toAlpha3 etc...).

 Country group membership can be checked by calling the `isMemberOf` method, supplying the FQN of a class that implements the `GroupInterface`.
 Several country groups are available: BRICS, EEA, EFTA etc.